At Pennington C of E Primary School we provide a broad and balanced curriculum that is relevant to our children's needs

 Mathematics: All year groups in KS1 and KS2 follow the National Curriculum 2014 Curriculum for Mathematics.
-Pupils requiring additional support, within their mathematics, are provided with intervention programmes such as Maths Recovery and Springboard.
+Pupils requiring additional support, within their mathematics will receive appropriate intervention.
+We use Big Maths in all year groups.

 Please click on the links below to see an Overview of our Whole School Curriculum Planning: